Terminology

 Links are displayed as arrows on both the Whiteboard and the Gantt chart.
 Further information on Links is available [here].

 This is the value you enter when creating or editing a task.
-It represents your estimate of the task’s effort (e.g., “2 days”).
+It represents your estimate of how long the task will take to complete (e.g., “2 days”).

 • Work

-• With one resource assigned, the task involves 16 work hours.
+• With one resource assigned, working an 8 hour day, the task will take 2 days to complete, and the work is 16 hours.

-The calendar elapsed time between the task’s scheduled start and finish.
-Duration reflects how the work fits within working hours, weekends, and holidays.
+The elapsed calendar time between the task’s scheduled start and finish.
+Elapsed time includes non-working time, such as night time, weekends and holidays.

-• A one-day task running from 8 AM to 4 PM reports as 8 hours.
+• A one-day task running from 8 AM to 4 PM has an elapsed time of 8 hours.

-• A two-day task scheduled on Thursday and Friday reports as 1 day 8 hours.
+• A two-day task scheduled on Thursday and Friday has an elapsed time of 1 day 8 hours.